nicolaei/master/docs/thesis/source/06_results.md

 \end{figure}

 In addition, as expected, the goodput follows suit with the worst spikes ending up almost hitting zero MB/s of goodput.
+This is expected as throughput and goodput is linked to the latency.

 #### Selective Scan { .unnumbered }